-Shares sold by the underwriter to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
+Shares sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
 After the initial offering of the shares, the offering price and the other selling terms may be changed by the underwriter.
-The offering of the shares by the underwriter is subject to receipt and acceptance and to the underwriter's right to reject any order in whole or in part.
+The offering of the shares by the underwriters is subject to receipt and acceptance and to the underwriters' right to reject any order in whole or in part.